harness/developer-hub/docs/security-testing-orchestration/sto-techref-category/wiz/iac-scans-with-wiz.md

 This is your `client-secret` to authenticate with the Wiz CLI.

-You should create a Harness text secret with your encrypted token and reference the secret using the format `<+secrets.getValue("project.my-access-token")>`.
+You should create a Harness text secret with your encrypted token and reference the secret using the format `<+secrets.getValue("my-access-token")>`.
 For more information, go to [Add and Reference Text Secrets](/docs/platform/secrets/add-use-text-secrets).